 The HTTP request returned a base64 encoded command.

-The Red Canary Threat Detection Engine allowed the Red Canary SOC analyst to quickly view the decoded command.
+The Red Canary Threat Detection Engine allowed the analyst to quickly view the decoded command.

 PowerShell made a second network connection that delivered the second stage of malware by returning the rekakva32 executable.